I was

 careto pay for your psychotherapy, that same third party will not

-only determine whether you really deserve treatment in the first place, but
+only determine whether it should pay for your treatment in the first place,

-print to which you agreed when you signed the treatment authorization
+in the fine print to which you agreed when you signed the treatment

 Still, you should